 CHAPTER 4: METHODS

 The purpose of this section is to review the processes being used during the setup and testing phases.
 Recording these processes are important as they help to give context to the results and could possibly help identify the cause of any issues should there be any.
 This section will be broken into five distinct subsections.
 The first three subsections include activities to help determine the performance characteristics of both articles, while the last two activities are intended to evaluate the ease with which both artifacts can be postprocessed.
 These two areas cover the parameters being evaluated in validating the innovative design.
-Remember, we want to know if additive manufacturing a spherical vessel using parts within parts (the innovative aspect) will result in an innovative design that is more preferable to a additively manufactured spherical vessel that is fabricated using the traditional method of welding two half-spheres at the great circle.
+Remember, we want to know if additive manufacturing a spherical vessel using parts within parts (the innovative aspect) will result in an innovative design that is more preferable to an additively manufactured spherical vessel that is fabricated using the traditional method of welding two half-spheres at the great circle.
 The five subsections are:

 Performance Testing